gcanti/fp-ts/docs/modules/Store.ts.md

 ## seeks

-Reposition the focus at the specified position, which depends on the current position
+Reposition the focus at the specified position, which depends on the current position.

 **Signature**